Get Rates Near You!

 MoneyRates continually monitors money market account offers from hundreds of banks and tracks banking trends by measuring rates in a representative cross-section of the banking industry through its America’s Best Rates survey.

 This cross-section includes 50 of the largest deposit institutions in the United States, plus 25 medium-sized and 25 small banks.
-This represents nearly three-quarters of all deposits in U.S. banks.
+Together, these represent nearly three-quarters of all deposits in U.S. banks.

 Since banks may have different minimum balance requirements and apply different rates to different balance tiers, MoneyRatespares the rate each bank would apply to a $10,000 money market account.